Skip to main content

 • graphics

-• “The static, comic-book-like visuals give the story a cinematic feel, adding emotion and atmosphere to every scene.”
+• “The static, comic-book-like visuals give the story a cinematic feel, but the still-frame graphic style is sometimes effective and isn't well suited for action sequences.”

 • “I see that the art style is a design choice, but frankly it just comes across as lazy and both my partner and I quickly decided it was unplayable.”